 The Clinical Genetics Branch (CGB) is conducting this study in collaboration with the International Pleuropulmonary Blastoma Registry, the International Ovarian and Testicular Stromal Tumor Registry, the Department of Pathology at Children's National Medical Center in Washington, D.C. and researchers from St. Louis Children's Hospital, part of Washington University in St. Louis (read an article about their research).

-Our research aims are to define the tumor types and risks associated with this syndrome and to identify other genes associated with these conditions.
+Our research aims to define the tumor types and risks associated with the DICER1 syndrome and to identify other genes that may play a role in this syndrome.
 We also would like to understand why some mutation carriers develop a malignancy while others remain healthy.

-For more information, contact Douglas Stewart.
+For more information, contact Douglas Stewart, M.D.